patrikx3/redis-ui/README.md

 * There is a key sorting function, which has a penalty, because it sorts with natural compare, which means it is more human display, then just raw characters, but up to 100k the keys is still ok.
 * Maximum keys for this App
   * This application is usable up to 100k keys - given it pre-loads all keys and related info at once plus sorting - with natural comparing ...
-    * In that case, loading all keys into the browser takes about maximum 5-15 seconds
     * For big key set to be usable paging should be a maximum 1000 keys / page, though for 250 is the sweetest spot
-  * This application is not recommended with over 100k keys, because it might just crash the NodeJs server.
-I can understand there are use cases where you need over 100k keys, but this is not that p3x-redis-ui.
-    * This app including functions like sorting and tree options that are fancy vs large sets ...

 This software is more functional than fast ...

-## Performance

-#### Key set size
-* On the test server you can test
-  * Database 0 - below 10k keys
-    * Fancy
-    * Fast
-  * Database 1 - 10k keys
-    * It is fast totally.
-Given, it is not over for 50 keys / page.
-  * Database 2 - 100k keys
-    * You will see, that with large sets, it can take up to 15 seconds to load all the keys (dependent on the workstation and memory) and sort (if you enabled in the settings).
-It is usable, but it is fancy and fast for smaller key sets.
-  * Database 3 - 1 million keys
-    * Given the app pre-loads all keys at once, the browser or the electron app for a small workstation could crash
-    * The latency is quite long, so the app is not so responsive
-    * The app is certified to work for max 100k keys, although it works with over 900k keys
-    * The below functions are happening if the key count is above 110k keys
-      * Key sorting is disabled
-      * Searching only allows on server side searching
-      * In the tree, no fancy information is showing - to reduce the stressing on the browser
-    * Although, this app works with 1 million keys and reduced functions.
-For such huge key count, it is recommended to use the pure `redis-cli`.

-**The sweet spot for the key count is around 10-20k including key sorting with max 100 key / page and still the app is very responsive.
-If you have a huge key set, make sure to search on the server and it will be very responsive.**
-Above 10-20k key count as the key large set grows the GUI latency is including as well.

 # TODO
 [The to do readme](todo.md)